VaneetBawa/pw-typescript-cucumber/README.md

 ## Pre-requisites

-1. Clone the LambdaTest-Playwright repository on your system.
+1. Clone the pw-typescript-cucumber repository on your system.

 2. Install the npm dependencies.